dthpham/sminterpolate/docs/Example-Usage.md

 # Example Usage
 Run `butterflow -h` for a full list of options and their default values.

-## Typical commands that you will use
+## Typical commands that you'll use
 ### Frame interpolation
 Double the frame rate: